 The workplace mediation process

 Because these parties in the mediation haven’t been able to resolve the conflict and communicate well with each other, the mediator may do well to hold pre-mediation phone call meetings with each person to be able to coach them around improved communication techniques and to coach them to see beyond their own perspectives and start to vision realistic, possible outcomes that they can put forward for discussion in the mediation.

 Its best that any agreement reached is recorded and documented and signed off by both parties.
 This process may be held in the one meeting room with both parties sitting together opposite each other talking.
 Or it could be held in two separate rooms in a shuttle mediation with the mediator moving backward and forward between the parties delivering information from one to the other.

 Importantly, mediation in the workplace is a voluntary process.
 Parties may choose not to participate or may start the process and then withdraw at any time.
 In addition, each party in this process is entitled to have a support person present.
 Where participation in a facilitated discussion is the only reasonable & non adversarial process for resolution (for example to ensure parties are safe to work with each other, or to manage a low level bullying complaint or a performance management issue) then parties can be directed to attend a facilitated meeting and the process should not be referred to as 'mediation'.

-If you would like to know more about successful workplace mediations techniques or would like one conducted at your workplace, please see our workplace mediation services page or call us on 1300 227 901.
+If you would like to know more about successful workplace mediations techniques or would like one conducted at your workplace, please see our workplace mediation services page.